ACM40960/mathematical-modelling-of-race-lines/frontend/README.md

 ---

 ## Contact & Credits
-- Created by Sarosh Farhan and contributors.
+- Created by Sarosh Farhan and Joel Chacko.
 - For questions, suggestions, or contributions, please open an issue or pull request.